Vistula–Bug offensive: Battle

-Radio messages from the headquarters of the armies of the North-Western Front about the withdrawal of armies to new positions on the night of August 26 were intercepted and decoded at the headquarters of P. von Hindenburg, A. von Mackensen and Prince Leopold of Bavaria.
+Radio messages from the headquarters of the armies of the North-Western Front about the withdrawal of armies to new positions on the night of August 26 were intercepted and decoded at the headquarters of Hindenburg, Mackensen and Prince Leopold of Bavaria.
 From the night began the pursuit of the retreating Russian troops.

 With the fall of Brest-Litovsk, the Vistula–Bug offensive ended.

 Outcome

-The offensive of the armies of the Central Powers on the southern wing of the troops of the North-Western Front in July-August 1915 acquired the character of a frontal operation, but the Central Powers failed to carry out a deep breakthrough of the Russian positions.
-The Russian troops of the 4th, 3rd and 13th armies stubbornly and skillfully defended themselves.
-But in the face of a shortage of ammunition not only for artillery, but also for hand weapons, which escalated precisely during this period, not only attempts at counterattacks, but also a long-term defense of positions broken by gun fire, turned into the extermination of Russian troops.
-Therefore, the Russian side continued to adhere to the tactics of combining the stubborn defense of the occupied lines and nightly retreat marches.
+The offensive of the armies of the Central Powers on the southern wing of the Russian North-Western Front in July–August 1915 acquired the character of a frontal operation, but the Central Powers failed to carry out a deep breakthrough of the Russian positions.
+The Russian troops of the 4th, 3rd and 13th Armies stubbornly and skillfully defended themselves.
+But in the face of a shortage of ammunition not only for artillery, but also for hand weapons, which escalated precisely during this period, not only attempts at counterattacks, but also a long-term defence of positions broken by gun fire, turned into the extermination of Russian troops.
+Therefore, the Russian side continued to adhere to the tactics of combining the stubborn defence of the occupied lines and nightly retreat marches.

 The trophies of the Central Powers were 113,975 prisoners (of which 457 officers), 228 machine guns and 38 field guns, partly - weapons and supplies of the fortresses Ivangorod and Brest-Litovsk.
 From intense firing or shell hits, 50 machine guns and 230 guns failed (of which 8 were broken).
 Russian troops captured 16,709 prisoners (256 of them officers), several machine guns, 2 aircraft (fallen or crashed at the location of the Russian armies).

 The retreat of the Russian armies from the Kingdom of Poland was accompanied by the removal of valuable property, the destruction of crops and crops, and the burning of settlements.
 As a result of arson and hostilities, 119,880 farms were destroyed, more than half of them with an allotment of less than 5 hectares, 698,600 horses and 213,000 cattle were stolen or slaughtered, 12,428 houses were burned.
 124,000 Jews and 200,000 Germans were subjected to forced deportation to the eastern provinces.